egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 #### 3. Prophet

 It is an open source forecasting tool developed by Facebook, it is optimized for the business forecast tasks encountered at Facebook.
-They claim that the default settings produce forecasts that are often accurate as those produced by skilled forecasters, with much less effort. [@prophet_facebook]
+They claim that the default settings produce forecasts that are often as accurate as those produced by skilled forecasters, with much less effort. [@prophet_facebook]

 #### 4. LSTM (Long Short-Term Memory):